contrast-zone/rewrite.js/README.md

 ---

-To try *Lissy* within browser, please refer to [Rewrite Playground](https://contrast-zone.github.io/rewrite/playground/index.html).
+To try *Lissy* within browser, please refer to [Lissy Playground](https://contrast-zone.github.io/lissy/playground/index.html).
 The playground may also be run locally, after downloading this package.

 ---